 95% of people prefer to travel by car while visiting Pfeiffer Big Sur State Park

-Always a favorite to relax and unwind, I am moved almost 4 hours away and still find time every year to come back.
-This Park holds special place in my heart because of the relaxing beauty.
+Always a favorite to relax and unwind, I have moved almost 4 hours away and still find time every year to come back.
+This Park holds a special place in my heart because of the relaxing beauty.
 A few years ago, the state did a remodel and upgraded the old sites; sad to see the old stuff go, but for safety reasons it was necessary.
 The park still has great charm.
 Check with the park office in the beginning of summer and early spring, as there is a spawning area which is off-limits during certain dates to protect the fish.

 Awesome setting.
 There is a lot of people here, but the way sites are laid out makes it seem not crowded.
 Very beautiful.
 Close proximity to trails, beaches, some good dinning locations